Timeline: The Federal City Shelter, 1940s – 2021

 January 1984: Members of CCNV begin to occupy the Federal City Shelter, but the government threatens to evict them after the winter is over.

-November 4, 1984: Mitch Snyder ends his 51-day fast the day before the election, and Reagan agrees to CCNV’s demands for Federal funding of renovation for the 2nd and D St. shelter.
+November 4, 1984: Mitch Snyder ends a 51-day hunger strike the day before the election as Reagan agrees to CCNV’s demands for Federal funding of renovation for the 2nd and D St. shelter.

 1987: Reagan signs the McKinney-Vento Homeless Assistance Act, creating more federal funding for homelessness.